Joint Doctoral Program of the University of St Andrews and the University of Bonn

 - CV

-You will be notified of the outcome of your application by 31 April 2022.
+You will be notified of the outcome of your application by April 30, 2023.
 Awards are subject to final signatures of contractual relationships between the parties, and are not an indication of admission to the doctoral programme.
 Successful scholarship applicants must apply to both institutions and meet all relevant entry requirements for admission including any immigration requirements that may be in place.

 Next steps

 Once notified, successful candidates should proceed to fulfil the application requirements for each University and must meet all normal entry requirements for admission – please see the advice on applying for research degree programmes.
-Applications should indicate that the applicant is the recipient of a Global PhD Scholarship St Andrews and Bonn (reference Zwart-Pankratz).
+Applications should indicate that the applicant is the recipient of a Global PhD Scholarship St Andrews and Bonn (reference Penedo-Paeschke).

 Funding conditions